Insurance Agency Business Plan Template

 As you can imagine, the customer segment(s) you choose will have a great impact on the type of insurance agency you operate.
 Clearly baby boomers would want different pricing and product options, and would respond to different marketing promotions than recent college graduates.

 Try to break out your target customers in terms of their demographic and psychographic profiles.
 With regards to demographics, include a discussion of the ages, genders, locations and income levels of the customers you seek to serve.
-Because most insurance agencies primarily serve customers living in their same geographic region, such demographic information is easy to find on government websites.
+Because most insurance businesses primarily serve customers living in their same geographic region, such demographic information is easy to find on government websites.

 Psychographic profiles explain the wants and needs of your target customers.
 The more you can understand and define these needs, the better you will do in attracting and retaining your customers.